The Industrial Revolution gave birth to liberation by fossil fuel:

 Todays revolution is different.
 Fossil fuels need help and our natural

 resources need to be put back in balance.
-Oil prices are stressing our economy
+Oil volatility is stressing our economy

 and every family can feel it.
-Corn is being stretched in every direction and it
+Commodities are being stretched and compressed in every direction and it

 makes a difference to each farmer.
 Pollution is overwhelming and our health is